-Years of Trust support for justice reform, paid off when policymakers raised the State’s age of criminal responsibility from 16 to 18.
-Now The Trust is working to insure that, instead of teens languishing in adult prisons, they are going to local youth courts and rehabilitation programs.
+Years of Trust support for justice reform paid off when policymakers raised the state’s age of criminal responsibility from 16 to 18.
+Now The Trust is working to ensure that, instead of teens languishing in adult prisons, they are going to local youth courts and rehabilitation programs.

 Brooke Astor established a fund in The Trust to support school libraries.
 Later, $45 million from her estate created the Brooke Astor Fund for New York City Education.
 With her generosity, we helped improve literacy instruction; teach English to children of immigrants, and much more.

 LuEsther T. Mertz, co-founder of Publishers Clearing House, distinguished herself with philanthropic service.
 Through her gift to The Trust, she wanted to support (1) human and civil rights, (2) historic preservation, (3) arts and culture, (4) parks and open space, and (5) environmental protection—as well as “unrestricted” projects.